 19. Take a walking food tour

-If you’re anything like me, food is one of the main reasons you travel.
-And Rome is an incredible place to eat!
+If you’re anything like me, food is one of the main reasons you travel, and Rome is an incredible place to eat!
 The food is absolutely delicious, and there are enough restaurants and cafes in Rome to last you for an eternity.
 Hey, they don’t call it the Eternal City for nothing!

 One of the best ways to experience the food of Rome is by taking a walking food tour.
-A walking food tour of Rome will take you to some of the best eateries in Rome, and you’ll get to try things like freshly made pasta, gelato, and Roman street food.
+A walking food tour of Rome will take you to some of the best eateries around town, and you’ll get to try things like freshly made pasta, gelato, and Roman street food.
 You’ll get to try all sorts of traditional Roman dishes, and you’ll also learn about the history and culture of food in Rome.

-Food tours are a great way to get an authentic and delicious taste of Rome and experience the food of Rome like a local!
+Food tours are a great way to get an authentic and delicious taste of Rome and experience the food of Rome like a local.
 And for a more hands-on experience, consider taking a cooking class.
 You’ll learn how to make some of Rome’s most popular dishes, and you’ll get to eat what you make.